The database is in the form of an Excel spreadsheet for each district currently covered: to see them, click the buttons below.

 Age

 At the outbreak of war, the minimum age for enlisting was 18 (or 17 for Territorial units) and no recruits were supposed to go overseas until they were 19.
 The maximum age for recruits was 38, although former servicemen were accepted up to the age of 45.
-However, no proof of age was needed, and there are numerous examples of underage and overage enlistment.
+However, no proof of age was required, and there are numerous examples of underage and overage enlistment.

 Initial/final regiments